cyberwizardinstitute/workshops/html-css-javascript-an-eternal-rgb-triple-rainbo.md

 It performs this way still,

-most notably in the <head> of your HTML.

-Where is found meta-data, about the document.

 HTML performs crucial markup for CSS and Javascripts,

-for ways to easily identify particular elements.
+providing ways to easily identify particular elements.

 There are two basic ways to identify an element:
 * uniquely